 The next time you’re hiring, seek out someone with a specialty that other staff may not already have.
-For example, if you have a stylist with a special interest in short pixie cuts and another stylist that specializes in men’s hair, maybe look for someone that specializes in colour to mix things up.
-Not only will it help them learn from each other, you’ll also be able to tell customers looking for something in particular that you can book them with someone who specializes in that type of cut or colour.
+For example, if you have a stylist with a special interest in short pixie cuts and another stylist that specializes in men’s hair, maybe look for someone that specializes in color to mix things up.
+Not only will it help them learn from each other, you’ll also be able to tell customers looking for something in particular that you can book them with someone who specializes in that type of cut or color.

 8. Create a Relaxed, Creative Environment:

 Once you get the basics right—making sure stylists are paid fairly, giving enough time between appointments, having a comfortable break room—think about little extra perks to offer your staff, too.
 The best hairdressers will gravitate to the best employers, so make sure that’s you.
-Some perks you could consider offering are professional development training, employee discounts on hair product, or incentives and rewards for outstanding work.
+Some perks you could consider offering are professional development training, educational stipends, employee discounts on hair products, or incentives and rewards for outstanding work.
 Even little things, like occasional free treats in the break room, will help show your staff that you care about their comfort.
 Having happy staff will give your salon a friendly atmosphere, and in turn will help your customers feel at home!

 9. Ask Staff for Their Ideas and Feedback:

 One easy way to help your staff feel valued and important is to regularly ask for their ideas and feedback.
-When you’re trying new marketing ideas, don’t forget that you have a creative team at your disposal!
+When you’re trying new salon marketing ideas, don’t forget that you have a creative team at your disposal!
 From product expertise to social media skills, your hair stylists may have industry knowledge that you don’t.
 They’re also your best resource when it comes to making sure your workplace is a happy one, and, within reason, implementing their feedback on things like scheduling, tools, products, and workspaces can help you keep happy staff and happy customers.